GreedyGuineaPig/CharTipsMemo-Backend/README.md

 # TweetMemoAPI

 ## Description
-this is gonna be an api for recording twitter's tweet URL in golang, and also will be able to communicate with vue3 frontend app and a database.
+this is gonna be an api for saving twitter's tweet URL in golang.
+It can communicate with attached mysql container.

 ## Functions
 According to RESTful-api pattern.
 I am going to implement the below functions.
 - get
-- put
+- patch
-- post
+- create
 - delete

 ## techs
-Golang, RESTful-api.
+Golang, gin, gorm, RESTful-api, docker, docker-compose, mysql